Upstream Bioprocessing Market

 -

-In October 2023, Getinge announced that it had acquired all shares of Purity New England, Inc., a market leader in single-use technologies for bioprocessing applications.
-This acquisition aimed to enhance Getinge's portfolio in the bioprocessing sector and strengthen its market position.
+In October 2023, Getinge announced the acquisition of Purity New England, Inc., a recognized leader in single-use bioprocessing technologies.
+The acquisition strengthens Getinge’s bioprocessing portfolio and enhances its market position in delivering innovative biomanufacturing solutions for the global life sciences industry.

 -

-In June 2023, PIF initiated Lifera, a CDMO in Saudi Arabia, to advance local biomanufacturing.
-The focus included developing vaccines, insulins, plasma therapeutics, monoclonal antibodies (mAbs), cell and gene therapies (CGTs), and small molecules to enhance the region's pharmaceutical capabilities.
+In June 2023, Saudi Arabia’s Public Investment Fund (PIF) launched Lifera, a new contract development and manufacturing organization (CDMO) to advance local biomanufacturing capabilities.
+The initiative focuses on producing vaccines, insulins, plasma therapeutics, monoclonal antibodies (mAbs), cell and gene therapies (CGTs), and small molecules to strengthen the region’s pharmaceutical ecosystem.

 Upstream Bioprocessing Market Segment Analysis